 Printing a Draft Watermark

-Written by Allen Wyatt (last updated July 17, 2023)
+Written by Allen Wyatt (last updated April 11, 2026)

-This tip applies to Excel 2007, 2010, 2013, 2016, 2019, and 2021
+This tip applies to Excel 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Excel in Microsoft 365

 In Word, I can create a watermark that prints "behind" each page of my document.
 I have this nifty little technique that allows me to have the word "DRAFT" appear in light shading, behind the text of the document.

 Excel is a different story.
 I can't get such a feature to work in Excel at all.
 It doesn't provide a means to create and print watermarks.
-Some people try to use the Background feature of Excel (Format | Sheet | Background) to create watermarks.
+Some people try to use the Background feature of Excel (choose the Background tool from the Page Layout tab of the ribbon) to create watermarks.
 This adds a graphic "behind" your worksheet, but that graphic does not appear in Print Preview, will not print on the printer, and doesn't transfer to any Web page you create from the spreadsheet.
 The following Microsoft Office Support article provides more information on this technique.

 The inability to create watermarks in Excel is amazing to many of us who have been using Excel for years.
 Instead, we have all been forced to scramble around for workarounds that will hopefully suffice until a better solution comes along.

 For some people, their printers provide the solution.
 Some printers have the capability to create watermarks.
-For instance, the driver for some HP LaserJet printers allows you to do this.
+For instance, the driver for some HP LaserJet or Brother printers allows you to do this.
 You can, in the Print dialog box, click on Properties to display what can be done with the printer, directly.
 Poke around on all the tabs and in all the controls, and you may find that your printer will create the watermark for you.

 Other people use the approach of performing two printing passes.
 They do one pass in which the watermark is printed.
 Then, they feed the paper back through the printer to print the actual worksheet data.